 I like to use regular table salt for this recipe.
-While other recipes call to use rock salt or ice cream salt, different types of salts still have the same properties to freeze your ice cream.
+While other recipes call for using rock salt or ice cream salt, different types of salt still have the same properties to freeze your ice cream.
 Sea salt, kosher salt, flake salt, fleur de sel, or pink salt will still do the trick.

 How To Prevent Salty Ice Cream

 Salty ice cream happens during the transfer of iced water and salt through the Ziploc bag.
-To prevent salty ice cream, investing in quality branded bags help solve the problem.
+To prevent salty ice cream, investing in quality, branded bags helps solve the problem.
 Whereas cheaper brands leave your viral dessert recipe vulnerable to leakage and the transfer of salty ice.

 Other tips on how to prevent salty ice cream in a bag:

-- Ensure all your Ziploc bags are sealed tight.
+- Ensure all your Ziploc bags are sealed tightly.

 - Don’t be afraid to double-bag or triple-bag your contents.

-- Dry the bag with a towel as soon as pulling it out.
+- Dry the bag with a towel as soon as you pull it out.

-- Chunkier salt crystals have a harder time getting into your Ziploc bag ice cream.
+- Chunkier salt crystals have a hard time getting into your Ziploc bag of ice cream.